meg-gutshall/rxeactions/docs/outline.md

 - Sort medications by prescribing doctor
 - Use date pickers
 - Tally good reactions vs. bad reactions to see whether a medication is overall good or bad for the user
+- Implement an update history for when changes are made to a medication

 ## Project Summary